Huge product rangeOver 140,000 books & equipment products

 A field guide of the most bird rich country on Earth, an unimaginable paradise of excess for bird lovers.
 Colombia is home to more than 1,909 species of birds, almost 20% of the world's total – and the number keeps rising every year.
 Field Guide to the Birds of Colombia includes over 5,000 hand-drawn illustrations to reflect this knowledge.
 It also includes many new records and splits, following taxonomic changes implemented by the South American Checklist Committee, maps depicting rainfall, the national system of protected areas, areas of endemism, as well as areas of natural vegetation.
 An additional 27 species that potentially occur in Colombia are also treated to stay alert to new additions that surely are on the way.

 The plates are arranged to show the names of the species, illustrations, maps, texts, field notes and notes on the endemic and endangered species, in a single informative cell.
 Now songs and vocalizations too.
 The range of each subspecies is indicated on each map.
 Emphasis is placed on useful information in the field.
+Two indexes are to be found at the back of the book, one listing English vernacular names, the other scientific names.
 The maps have been updated, including species not described.
 Now with a total of 380 pages, more than 100 additional pages than the previous edition.

 Review of the third edition: